smarr2198/PWA-TextEditor/README.md

 ## Links to Application

-- Here is the link to the repo: [smarr2198/repo](https://github.com/smarr2198/portfolio)
+- Here is the link to the repo: [smarr2198/repo](https://github.com/smarr2198/PWA-TextEditor)
-- Here is the link to the pages: [smarr2198/pages](https://smarr2198.github.io/portfolio/)
+- Here is the link to the Heroku URL: [smarr2198/pages](https://pwa-text-editor-smarr2198.herokuapp.com/)

 ## Questions